-The Board may issue additional bonds, from time to time, to continue implementation and funding of the Capital Improvement Program.
+The Board may issue additional bonds, from time to time, to continue implementation and funding of the Capital Improvement Program and to refund outstanding bonds of the Board.
 Consistent with applicable provisions of State law, the Board has the authority to adopt additional authorizing resolution(s) under which some of these bonds may be issued.